DRagssss/hytale-api/README.md

 ### Example Use

-This package only consists of endpoint that do not need any authorization (since there is no official API documentation from Hypixel Studios yet) so it's extremely easy to use.
+This package consists of some endpoints that do not need any authorization (since they are basic information which are accessible on the Hytale website) so it's extremely easy to use.

 Get excerpts of the latest 3 blogs.